-- 103.9 ha habitat was already purchased and the reconstruction has started by Kiskunsági National Park Directorate.
-These are direct benefits for the Annex I. A. heliaca and F. cherrug species but also for S. citellus, N. montanosyrmiensis and L. europeus.. - 55 ha stepping stones were created among Natura 2000 sites by Fertő-Hanság National Park Directorate.
-These are direct benefits for the Annex I. A. heliaca and F. cherrug species but also for C. cricetus, and L. europeus. - 50 ha bounds were reconstructed along dirt roads in the Great Plain (in 7 areas) by NIMFEA.
+- 104 ha habitat was purchased and reconstructed by Kiskunsági National Park Directorate.
+These are direct benefits for the Annex I. A. heliaca and F. cherrug species but also for S. citellus, N. montanosyrmiensis and L. europeus.. - 54 ha stepping stones were created among Natura 2000 sites by Fertő-Hanság National Park Directorate.
+These are direct benefits for the Annex I. A. heliaca and F. cherrug species but also for C. cricetus, and L. europeus. - 100 ha bounds were reconstructed along dirt roads in the Great Plain (in 7 areas) by NIMFEA.
 These are direct benefits for the Annex I. A. heliaca and F. cherrug species but also for C. cricetus and L. europeus. - The reconstruction of 2.1 ha area farmhouse lands was done by NIMFEA.
-These are direct benefits for the Annex I. A. heliaca and F. cherrug species but also for C. cricetus and L. europeus. - 0,279 ha was reconstructed by MILVUS at ROSCI0021 for the benefit of .
-A. heliaca and F. cherrug species but also for S. citellus and L. europeus. - Improved conservation status of the target species. - Stabilised populations.
+These are direct benefits for the Annex I. A. heliaca and F. cherrug species but also for C. cricetus and L. europeus. - 28 ha was reconstructed by MILVUS at ROSCI0021 for the benefit of .
+A. heliaca and F. cherrug species but also for S. citellus and L. europeus. - The habitat of S. substilis trizona was doubled for 40 ha which is a direct benefit of this species. - Improved conservation status of the target species. - S. substilis trizona population has increased, the rapid decline of S. citellus population significantly decreased, endangered N. montanosyrmiensis populations were rescued, and C. cricetus populations stabilised with some territorial extension.